 I´ve created these badges to reward users every time they make a certain amount of points.
 The more items are rated and reviewed, the more points and better badges the user earns.

-As simple as it really is.
-This private ecommerce was created to be easy and objective, like the desktop version.View project
+As simple as that.
+This private ecommerce was created to be easy handled in an objective way, like the desktop version.View project

 Collection of some logo designs and concepts developed in recent years.View projects